Victor Herman

 Victor Herman (September 25, 1915 – March 25, 1985) was a Jewish-American who spent 18 years as a Soviet prisoner in the Gulags of Siberia.
-At 16 years of age, his family (and about 300 other Ford Motor Company families) went to work in the Soviet Union in the early 1930s but who met tragic fates during the Stalin purges.
-He briefly held the world record in 1934 for the highest parachute jump and became known as the 'Lindbergh of Russia'.
+At 16 years of age, his family (and about 300 other Ford Motor Company families) went to work in the Soviet Union in the early 1930s but met tragic fates during the Stalin purges.

+Herman briefly held the world record in 1934 for the highest parachute jump and became known as the 'Lindbergh of Russia'.
+He was accused of espionage, arrested and imprisoned in 1938, after repeatedly refusing to declare the Soviet citizenship.

-His memoir of his experiences, Coming Out of the Ice (1979), became the basis for a 1982 CBS-TV movie starring John Savage and country-singer Willie Nelson.
+His memoir of his experiences, Coming Out of the Ice (1979), became the basis for a 1982 CBS-TV movie starring John Savage and country singer Willie Nelson.

-Biography
+Early life

-Herman was born in Detroit where his father, a Jewish immigrant from Ukraine, was active in organizing unions at the Ford Motor Company.
+Herman was born in Detroit where his father, a Jewish-Ukrainian immigrant, was active in organizing unions at the Ford Motor Company.
 After Henry Ford made a deal with the Soviets, 300 Ford workers and their families from Detroit moved to Russia to help build a new Ford factory in Gorky.
 Victor Herman's family was among them, his father holding pro-socialist views.

+Move to Russia

 In 1931 when Herman was 16, he moved with his family to Russia for a 3-year work shift, while retaining US citizenship.
 However, in 1934, the Great Purge began and many American expatriates were disappearing, arrested or deported.
 During these years Herman focused on his prodigious athletic talents and he was eventually noticed and recruited by the Soviet Air Force which taught him how to parachute.
 He was competitive and strove to be number one.
-On September 6, 1934 he achieved international notice after he set the World Record for the highest parachute jump, from 24,000 feet.
+On September 6, 1934, he achieved international notice after he set the World Record for the highest parachute jump, from 24,000 feet.
 He became known as the 'Lindbergh of Russia'.